Providing eclectic Osteopractic Care

 Osteopractic Physical Therapy is an approach to care, a sub-specialty within physical therapy, and more accurately describes the kind of physical therapy services (rather than simply “physical therapy”) offered so the public, and colleagues alike, can identify the appropriate practitioner of choice for the condition in question.
 When you break a bone, you look for an orthopedist, not just a general medical doctor.
 When you have a skin condition, you go to the dermatologist.
 Or when your child needs medical care, you look for a pediatrician.
 Likewise, when you have neck pain, low back pain, headaches, tennis elbow, heel pain, carpal tunnel syndrome, knee osteoarthritis, shoulder impingement, or joint pain etc., it makes sense to look for a specialist–an Osteopractic Physical Therapist or Osteopractor–not a generalist, within physical therapy that is specifically trained and has advanced post-graduate qualifications to treat those conditions.

 At Catalyst Physical Therapy, we offer more than just pain relief in during your rehabilitation.
-We restore function, make you stronger and improve your quality of life.We begin by creating a comprehensive rehabilitation program tailored to your orthopedic needs, whether you have a musculoskeletal injury, spinal disorder or have recently had reconstructive or joint replacement surgery.
-Our therapists will develop a specific exercise program just for you and work one-on-one with you throughout the rehabilitation process.
-At Catalyst Physical Therapy, you’ll find the orthopedic expertise and personal attention you need to get well as quickly as possible.Call today to learn how our expert physical therapists can help you with your orthopedic rehabilitation needs.
+We restore function, make you stronger and improve your quality of life.We begin by creating a comprehensive rehabilitation program tailored to your orthopedic needs, after experiencing you first visit you’ll find the orthopedic expertise and personal attention you needs will be met.

 What is manual therapy?